microsoft/ComplianceUtility/Manuals/3.2.2/Manual-Win.md

 > **Note**
 >
+> * Please note that the information described in this manual applies only to Microsoft Word, Excel, PowerPoint, and OneNote.
 > * If you want to use the 'Compliance Utility' on Apple macOS, you can find the corresponding online manual [here](Manual-Mac.md).
-> * Please note that the information described here applies only to Microsoft Word, Excel, PowerPoint, and OneNote.
 ### 🔵MIT License <a name="mit-license"></a>

 Copyright © Microsoft Corporation.